Ever sleuthed around to find out information about someone and succeeded? You may just have the research skills to get a court researcher job.

 Information Technologies prides itself on being one of the largest collectors and compilers of financial public records, such as tax liens and bankruptcies in the country for their “Financial Hardship” database.

-Their clients are mostly tax and bankruptcy attorneys, mortgage companies, CPAs, and other financial entities who purchase their potential customer lists.
 As a court researcher with Information Technologies, you will probably do a lot of your research online by accessing city/county assessors’ sites.
 The occasional road trip may be required if you run into conflicting or missing records.

 You can fill out an online form to apply as a court researcher.